The Wailing Ending Explained: A Father's Final Fatal Failure

 Following the botched ritual, Hyo-jin starts getting worse.
 Jong-goo takes a group of his friends and they go to beat up the Japanese man, who manages to get away before they hit him with their vehicle and chuck his body over the side of the mountain.
 When Jong-goo gets home, Hyo-jin seems like she's really starting to recover.
 Il-gwang has his doubts, however, and he returns to Jong-goo's home to try and tell him that he thinks they targeted the wrong person.
 While there, he sees Moo-myung, who causes him to begin vomiting blood.
 He escapes back to his vehicle, calling Jong-goo and telling him that Moo-myung is the real cause of the infection.
 Jong-goo ends up seeing Moo-myung and she tries to tell him to trust her, claiming she's set a trap for the Japanese man (who she says is the real demon).
 Unsure of who to trust, Jong-goo ends up leaving Moo-myung and ruins her trap, allowing evil to enter the house.

 At the same time, the deacon finds the Japanese man in a cave, discovering that he has survived somehow.
 He turns into a demon, terrifying the deacon.
-Jong-goo walks into his house to find that Hyo-jin killed her mother and grandmother, and then she stabs him.
+Jong-goo walks into his house to find that Hyo-jin killed her mother and grandmother, at which point she stabs him.
 As he lay dying, he thinks about happier times with his daughter.

-It also seems like he's working with Il-gwang, as the shaman tries to convince Jong-goo that Moo-myung is actually the demonic force.
-It's possible that they only started working together after the botched exorcism of Hyo-jin, or maybe they've been in cahoots for a while, using the demon's talents to help the shaman make some extra money.
-It definitely seems like the Japanese man is the ultimate evil in "The Wailing," confirmed by the fact that he not only survived his horrific hit-and-run but that he reveals himself to the deacon as one of the scariest devils in cinema history.
+It also seems like the demon is in cahoots with Il-gwang, as the shaman tries to convince Jong-goo that Moo-myung is actually the demonic force.
+It's possible that they only started working together after the botched exorcism of Hyo-jin.
+EIther that or they've been conspiring with one another for a while, using the demon's talents to help the shaman make some extra money.
+Even if Il-gwang is a lesser evil, it definitely seems like the Japanese man is the ultimate evil in "The Wailing," as confirmed by the fact that he not only survived his horrific hit-and-run but that he reveals himself to the deacon as one of the scariest devils in cinema history.

 There isn't an alternate ending for "The Wailing" so much as there is an extended one that follows the Japanese man after Hyo-jin kills her family.
 He waits on the side of the road across from a bus stop, being friendly to a little girl waiting there with her family.
 The little girl runs across the road to say hello, but her mother grabs her, protecting her in a way that Jong-goo was unable to protect his own daughter.
 Moo-myung walks out of the brush to watch and sees Il-gwang drive up in an SUV, stopping to pick up the Japanese stranger.
 It confirms that the Japanese man was, in fact, the demonic force and that he and Il-gwang were working together.